cloudflare/python-cloudflare-cli4/README.md

 ## Exceptions and return values

+### Response data

 The response is build from the JSON in the API call.
 It contains the **results** values; but does not contain the paging values.

 You can return all the paging values by calling the class with raw=True.
 Here's an example without paging.